arithmetica-org/arithmetica/README.md

 # Arithmetica

+> Infinite precision arithmetic has always been something that has fascinated me.
+This is an attempt to direct that fascination into something that might benifit other people too.

-Arithmetica is a general purpose linux and windows math library with a wide variety of mathematical functions and features.
+Arithmetica is a general purpose infinite precision linux and windows math library with a wide variety of mathematical functions and features.

 This library uses [basic_math_operations](https://github.com/avighnac/basic_math_operations) to achieve arbitrary precision.
 While linking an application using arithmetica, basic_math_operations will also have to be linked.